-Prepare yourself for the Top Apache Spark Interview Questions And Answers Now!
+Prepare yourself for top jobs by learning from these Apache Spark Interview Questions and Answers!

 Caching Tables In-memory

 Here, we are creating a temporary view in memory for the above text file.
 Temporary views can be accessed faster as they are stored in memory.
-Since, the queries are being performed on a cached table, we will get the desired results in no time.
+Since queries are performed on a cached table, we will get the desired results in no time.

 So, this brings us to the end of this section.
-We will learn more about Dataframes in the coming Section.
+We will learn about What PySpark is in the coming section.

-Intellipaat provides the most comprehensive Big Data & Spark Course in Sydney to fast-track your career!
+Intellipaat provides the most comprehensive Big Data and Spark Course in Sydney to fast-track your career!